 Daytona USA has smarter AI than many other driving games from around this period.
 The computer analyses the player's skill during the first lap, and will instruct rival cars to move out of the way if it feels the player is doing poorly (while doing the opposite if the player registers a fast time).
 Most notably, however, is Daytona USA's multiplayer features.
 It was the first arcade game ever to allow up to eight cabinets to be linked together, with each player capable of competing in the same race.
 Each player assumes the roll of a different coloured Hornet, and each cabinet must be ready to race and agreed on a course before this can happen (otherwise the game may start up with less than eight players).

 The game also has Team Hornet inform the player of turns and traffic, and will comment on your driving if you crash.
+Most of the rival teams in the game are not named, however several adopt the logos or colour schemes of Japanese car magazines, which in return wrote articles about Daytona USA.

 Three-Seven Speedway (Beginner)